Home - Salad - Lemon-Parmesan Zucchini Noodles

 3. Julienne peeler: A julienne vegetable peeler is the most inexpensive and surprisingly effective tool on the list — a serrated, handheld peeler easily turns a zucchini into matchsticks, but requires just a little more time than the tools listed above.

-While they’re not exactly noodles, zucchini cut into matchsticks makes a perfect shape to use in this recipe.
+While they’re not long and curly like noodles, zucchini cut into matchsticks are a perfect shape to use in this recipe.

 Karen Tedesco